Ocean liner: Size and speed

-In the early 1840s, the average speed of liners was less than 10 knots (a crossing of the Atlantic thus took about 12 days or more).
-In the 1870s, the average speed of liners increased to around 15 knots the duration of a transatlantic crossing shortened to around 7 days, owing to the technological progress made in the propulsion of ships: the rudimentary steam boilers gave rise to more elaborate machineries and the paddlewheel gradually disappeared, replaced first by one screw then by two screws.
+In the early 1840s, the average speed of liners was less than 10 knots, and so it took 12 days or more to cross the Atlantic.
+In the 1870s, the average speed of liners increased to around 15 knots, and the crossing took just 7 days, owing to the technological progress made in the propulsion of ships.
+The rudimentary steam boilers gave rise to more elaborate machineries, and the paddlewheel gradually disappeared, replaced first by one screw then by two screws.
 At the beginning of the 20th century, Cunard Line's RMS Lusitania and RMS Mauretania reached a speed of 27 knots.
 Their records seemed unbeatable, and most shipping companies abandoned the race for speed in favor of size, luxury, and safety.
-The advent of ships with diesel engines, and of those whose engines were oil-burning, such as the Bremen, in the early 1930s, relaunched the race for the Blue Riband.
-The Normandie won it in 1935 before being snatched by RMS Queen Mary in 1938.
-It was not until 1952 that SS United States set a record that remains today: 34.5 knots (3 days and 12 hours of crossing the Atlantic).
+The advent of ships with diesel engines, and those with oil-burning engines, such as the Bremen, in the early 1930s, renewed the race for the Blue Riband.
+The Normandie won it in 1935 before it was snatched by RMS Queen Mary in 1938.
+It was not until 1952 that SS United States set a record that remains today: 34.5 knots (3 days 12 hours to cross the Atlantic).
 In addition, since 1935, the Blue Riband is accompanied by the Hales Trophy, which is awarded to the winner.

 Passenger cabins and amenities

 The first ocean liners were designed to carry mostly migrants.
-On-board sanitary conditions were often deplorable and epidemics were frequent.
-In 1848, maritime laws imposing hygiene rules were adopted and they improved on-board living conditions.
-Gradually, two distinct classes were developed: the cabin class and the steerage class.
-The passengers traveling on the former were wealthy passengers and they enjoyed certain comfort in that class.
-The passengers traveling on the latter were members of the middle class or the working class.
-In that class, they were packed in large dormitories.
+On-board sanitary conditions were often deplorable, and epidemics were frequent.
+In 1848, maritime laws imposing hygiene rules were adopted, and they improved on-board living conditions.
+Gradually, two distinct classes were developed: cabin class and steerage class.
+Cabin class passengers were wealthy, and they enjoyed certain comfort in that class.
+Steerage class passengers were middle class or working class; they were packed into large dormitories.
 Until the beginning of the 20th century, they did not always have bedsheets and meals.
 An intermediate class for tourists and members of the middle class gradually appeared.
 The cabins were then divided into three classes.

 The facilities offered to passengers developed over time.
 In the 1870s, the installation of bathtubs and oil lamps caused a sensation on board SS Oceanic.
-In the following years, the number of amenities became numerous, for example: smoking rooms, lounges, and promenade deck.
-In 1907, RMS Adriatic even offered turkish baths and a swimming pool.
+In the following years, the number of amenities became numerous: for example, smoking rooms, lounges, and promenade deck.
+In 1907, RMS Adriatic even offered Turkish baths and a swimming pool.
 In the 1920s, SS Paris was the first liner to offer a movie theatre.